remix-run/history/docs/GettingStarted.md

 Each `history` object has the following properties:

-- `history.length` - The number of entries in the history stack
 - `history.location` - The current location (see below)
 - `history.action` - The current navigation action (see below)

-Additionally, `createMemoryHistory` provides `history.index` and `history.entries` properties that let you inspect the history stack.
+Additionally, memory history provides `history.index` that tells you the current index in the history stack.

 ## Listening